-Last month I had the pleasure of sharing a panel at the Global Peter Drucker Forum on “Cultivating Innovation Hotbeds” hosted by Curt Carlson together with Tony Tan, former President of Singapore, and industry leaders Young Sohn (Samsung), Patricia Neumann (IBM) and Georg Kopetz (TTTech).
+Last month I had the pleasure of sharing a panel at the Global Peter Drucker Forum on “Cultivating Innovation Hotbeds” (see video) hosted by Curt Carlson together with Tony Tan, former President of Singapore, and industry leaders Young Sohn (Samsung), Patricia Neumann (IBM) and Georg Kopetz (TTTech).
 Long associated with federal government funding that sparked innovations like the internet, I thought I would share my notes on how cities came to take an active role in innovation ecosystems over the past 20 years.

 How local government got involved…